Expected Gain % |

 |

 There were 1324 stocks that broke out from our BreakoutWatch Cup-with-Handle chart pattern between April 1, and September 3, 2004.
 Our database holds all the technical and fundamental information that we publish about those stocks and we have conducted an analysis of which factors contribute meaningfully to the maximum percentage gain since breakout of the stocks.
 We sought to build an equation where the maximum gain since breakout (max_gain) was the dependant variable and the dependant variables were breakout price, breakout volume, pivot depth, cup depth, cup length, handle depth, handle length, right cup quality (rcq), handle quality (hq), chart quality (cq) breakout date, CET1, CET2, CET3, CET4, CET5, CEF1, CEF2, CEF3, CEF4, CEF5, CEF6, CEF7, CEF8, CEF9, CEF10, CEF11 and industry_rank.
-We first looked at the range of maximum gains that were achieved.
-These ranged up to 1158%, but the vast majority were 250% or less (see histogram at right).
-We therefore excluded from analysis cases where the the max_gain was more than 250 since it is unreasonable to expect any model to be able to forecast such abnormal gains.

 |